Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/project_justification.md

 * The UI design will be fairly basic with simple shapes being utilised
 * Health will be indicated by a bar for the player and the ammo will be indicated by numbers on the HUD
 * The enemy AI is already present in the level
+* The controls will be editable but will follow modern FPS standards by default E.G. left click for shoot, space for jump and R for reload...

 ---
 ## Risks